-To remove the sponge from your vagina, follow these steps:
+To remove the sponge from the vagina, follow these steps:

-- Wash your hands thoroughly with soap and water before inserting your fingers into your vagina.
+- Wash hands thoroughly with soap and water before inserting fingers into the vagina.

-- To remove the device, pull the sponge out of your vagina using the string loop.
-If the sponge turns upside down, slide your finger around the edge of the sponge to find the loop, or grasp the edge of the sponge with two fingers and gently pull out.
-If the sponge sticks to the cervix, use your finger to lift the sponge away from the cervix on one side.
+- To remove the device, pull the sponge out of the vagina using the string loop.
+If the sponge turns upside down, slide a finger around the edge of the sponge to find the loop, or grasp the edge of the sponge with two fingers and gently pull out.
+If the sponge sticks to the cervix, use a finger to lift the sponge away from the cervix on one side.

-- After removal, check to make sure that you have removed the entire sponge.
+- After removal, check to make sure that the entire sponge has been removed.

 - Throw the sponge away.

-Reminder: Use each sponge only once.
+Once a sponge is removed, it should not be reinserted.
 Always discard a used sponge in a waste container.
-Do not flush a used cervical sponge down the toilet.
+Do not flush a used cervical sponge down the toilet.1,4,5

-Many women like the contraceptive sponge because of the following factors:
+Many users like the contraceptive sponge because of the following factors:

 - It is small, portable, and inexpensive.

-- It can be purchased at most drugstores or pharmacies.
+- It can be purchased at most drugstores or pharmacies.3

-- Wearers do not need to see a doctor before using the contraceptive sponge (this method requires no fitting nor professional insertion or removal).
+- Wearers do not need to see a doctor before using the contraceptive sponge (this method requires no prescription, fitting, nor professional insertion or removal).1,4,5

-- Can be inserted up to one day before sex and does not interrupt sexual spontaneity.
+- It can be inserted up to one day before sex and does not interrupt sexual spontaneity.1,4,5

-- Wearer can have intercourse an unlimited number of times without having to remove or reinsert the sponge.
+- The wearer can have intercourse an unlimited number of times without having to remove or reinsert the sponge.1,4,5

-- It is discrete and confidential—your partner does not have to know you are using it.
+- It is discrete and confidential—a partner does not have to know the user is using it.1,5

-- It provides the opportunity for women more to discover about their own anatomy.
+- It provides the opportunity for the user to discover more of their own anatomy.

-Like many other types of birth control, the contraceptive sponge is not without risk, and has it disadvantages.
-Some women may reject this method of birth control because of the following factors:
+Like many other types of birth control, the contraceptive sponge is not without risk and has its disadvantages.
+Some people may dislike this method of birth control because of the following factors:

-- It may be difficult for some women reach their cervix, so the sponge may be difficult to insert and remove properly.
+- It may be difficult for some potential users to reach their cervix, so the sponge may be difficult to insert and remove properly.4,5

-- It can increase the risk for urinary tract infection, toxic shock syndrome, vaginal infection, or inflammation of the cervix.
+- It can increase the risk for urinary tract infection, toxic shock syndrome, vaginal infection, or inflammation of the cervix.1

-- The spermicide in the contraceptive sponge can make performing oral sex on the wearer unsavory; many people have complained about the “numbing” effect of the sponge.
+- The spermicide in the contraceptive sponge can make performing oral sex on the wearer unsavory; many people have complained about the taste and “numbing” effect of the sponge.9

-- The sponge may make sex messy because of the liquid required to activate the spermicide.
+- The sponge may make sex “messier” because of the water required to activate the spermicide.9

-- The sponge can also cause sex to be too dry because the sponge may absorb some of the females vaginal secretions.
-Using a water-based lubricant can help alleviate such dryness.
+- The sponge can also cause sex to be too dry because the sponge may absorb some of the user’s vaginal secretions.
+Using a water-based lubricant can help alleviate such dryness.9

 - The spermicide absorbed into the sponge may contain nonoxynol-9, which has certain risks.
-If used by one person multiple times a day for an extended period or by those at risk for HIV, the spermicide may irritate vaginal tissue and increase the risk of contracting an STI or HIV.
+If used multiple times a day for an extended period or by those at risk for HIV, the spermicide may irritate vaginal tissue and increase the risk of contracting an STI or HIV.1

 Is the Sponge Right for You?